Vaida12345/MetalManager/Sources/MetalManager/Documentation.docc/Documentation.md

 # ``MetalManager``

+An interface for interacting with the `Metal` framework.

 ## Overview

-The Metal Manager is an interface for interacting with the `Metal` framework.

-Please note that using `Metal` might not always be the best choice.
+Using `Metal` might not always be the best choice.
 In experiments, it was found that the ``MetalManager/MetalManager/perform(gridSize:)`` methods takes at least `1ms` to complete.
 Please avoid using `Metal` when the computation size, ie, the `input` and `output` size is small.

 `Metal` is most suitable for calculating large quantity of data in parallel.